ethann-shen/Premier-League/README.md

 # Premier-League-Data

-Creating animated plots and models for fun
+Creating animated plots and models for fun (Summer '20)